aerogear/charmil/docs/src/charmil_i18n.md

 newFactory.Localize.LocalizeByID("sample.hi", {"Name": "John"})
 ```

-## Sample Locals file
+## Sample Locales file
-You must provide locals for the CLI to work.
+You must provide locales for the CLI to work.
 Here's a yaml-formatted sample.

 ```yaml
 # localization by id